foliant-docs/docs/src/tutorials/api.md

 cp ~/Downloads/my_api.raml ~/projects/api-docs
 ```

-In the end you will get the following directory structure:
+In the end you should get the following directory structure:

 ```
 └── api-docs